gabrielhdneves/gabrielhdneves/README.md

 ### Hi there! 👋

-I do work as a Frontend developer, mainly using TypeScript and React.
+I do work as a Frontend developer, mainly using React, TypeScript, and JavaScript.

 <ul>
    <li>